Same-Day Emergency Dental Care at Future of Dentistry

 We at Future of Dentistry know that accidents happen.
 That’s why you need an emergency dentist near you, that you can trust to be there when you need help.

-At our Massachusetts Dentistry, we strive to be available whenever disaster strikes.
+At our Massachusetts dental practice, we strive to be available whenever a patient has an urgent need for care.
 We leave room in our daily schedule for emergency visits.
-For your convenience, we always have extended evening and weekend hours available for those emergencies that inevitably occur outside business hours.
+For your convenience, we provide extended hours as part of our regular schedule, for emergencies that inevitably occur outside business hours.
+We also offer an after-hours voice mail option so you can notify the doctor as soon as a dental crisis occurs.

 Types of Dental Emergencies and What You Can Do

-In the event of any dental emergency, contact or come to our office right away.
+In the event of any dental emergency, contact our office right away.
 The sooner you can get emergency dental care, the smoother your recovery will be.

 - A broken, cracked, or chipped tooth: If you’ve broken off a piece of your tooth, try to collect all the broken pieces for reattachment at our office.
 If bleeding occurs, rinse out any blood in the mouth and apply gauze.